Arsenal’s heartbeat restores missing quality in win over Nottingham Forest

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

 The Emirates rose to its feet as soon as it became clear Martin Odegaard would be departing.
 As all sides stood to applaud Arsenal’s best display in weeks, there was recognition too of the wondrous touches and effortless shimmies that had defined a game.
-Amongst the brilliance from Odegaard, Arsenal realised it is the simple things only he can do that they had missed the most.
+Amid the brilliance from Odegaard, Arsenal realised it is the simple things only he can do that they had missed the most.
+“When he’s in the team, you can sense something that is different,” said Mikel Arteta.
+“It’s difficult to put a finger on it, but it’s different.”

-There was an immediate difference to Arsenal, a renewed intensity to their attacking movements from the start.
-They could have taken the lead inside five minutes when Jurrien Timber tapped in at the back post after Mikel Merino’s header was saved by Matz Sels, though Merino was offside.
-The creator was the inswinging delivery from Odegaard’s left foot, with Arsenal profiteering from the return of the angles only the Norwegian can deliver.
+There was an immediate improvement to Arsenal, a renewed intensity to their attacking movements from the start.
 The first half was almost an exhibition of what Odegaard provides, and what Arsenal had been without.
+Arteta was delighted.
+“We talk about fluidity, understanding, chemistry, timing, he’s one of the best to do that, to manage the tempo of the game, when to slow it down, when to control it,” the manager said.

 Saka was just as irresistible.
 He is a forward capable of winning games on his own but the 23-year-old thoroughly enjoyed the return of his captain on the right of midfield.
 The instinctive touches and turns from Odegaard, from drifting into the tightest of spaces between Forest’s packed defence, helped unlock the doors for Saka to burst through.
 Much of Odegaard’s excellence comes from the simple trait of always being on the move while constantly scanning to build a picture of what is around him; from having a shot blocked inside the box, Odegaard drifted again to set up Saka’s sumptuous opener.